CSharpTeoMan911/Eva/README.md

 <br>

-The Eva's core technologies are the PocketSphinx In-proc speech recognition engine, the Microsoft online speech recognition engine, the Dot NET framework, Windows Presentation Foundation ( WPF ), and the Universal Windows Platforms ( UWP ).
+The Eva's core technologies are the Vosk In-proc speech recognition engine, the Microsoft online speech recognition engine, the Dot NET framework, Windows Presentation Foundation ( WPF ), and the Universal Windows Platforms ( UWP ).

 <br>